pupagh/search-api/README.md

-# Pupa
+# Search

-Pupa is a simple alternative to DuckDuckGo.
+Search is a simple alternative to DuckDuckGo, Bing, Qwant, etc.

 ## How-to self host